sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                                 Default: False

-   Key: "IMAGE_MGMT|<feature>"                  Provides a wayt to override the global image management settings.
+   Key: "IMAGE_MGMT|<feature>"                  Provides a way to override the global image management settings.
                                                 for this feature only.
 One/subset/all the above could be re-configured.
                                                 The global settings would act as default, if absent.